de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 ## Default

-If we do not specify access modifiers, then the access modifier will be default.
+If we do not specify access modifiers, then it is a default access modifier.
+We can only access a default field, method, or class within the same package that defines them.

 ```java
 package A;